AndrewParkes/BlockAllSteamInvites/README.md

 * Able to block only private profiles.
 * Able to block only VAC or Trading banned accounts.
 * Able to block non-setup accounts.
+* Double clicking a function will force the call of the function on page refresh (suggested by EnricoBara)

 If you find any bugs or issues or have helpful advice please add them [here](https://github.com/AndrewParkes/BlockAllSteamInvites/issues).

 # Features:

-* All the added buttons -Block Private- and -Block level [0]- (image out of date -block banned is also added-)
+* All the added buttons -Block Private- and -Block level [0]- (image out of date -block banned is also added- will display the auto blocker on page refresh soon)

     ![added buttons and locations](http://i.imgur.com/wLlphoT.png)